Wah-Sut: Hidden tomb

 The tomb is situated at the base of the desert cliffs surrounded by a t-shaped mudbrick enclosing wall.
 Weigel deduced who the tomb belonged to from its orientation on axis with Senusret III's Mortuary Temple.
 Currelly discovered a 170 meter long subterranean tomb leading under the gebel (cliff).

 When discovered, the tomb had been plundered.
 The walls and ceiling of the first main chamber were made of fine white limestone blocks.
 The ceiling looked to be of carved long poles placed side by side.
 It was exquisitely carved.
 Off of this chamber were two long passages into the cliffs.
 These rooms were not lines in stone, but the rock was carefully cut out and roughly polished.
 They were both large, and reach the end of the tomb.
-In the limestone chamber, the plunderers apparently chiseled into the walls and ceilings looking for booty.
+In the limestone chamber, the plunderers apparently chiseled into the walls and ceilings looking for treasure.

 When they broke through the ceiling they found another passageway above it.
 This area was set up like the first set, with chambers on either side.
 The main passage lines were in fine white limestone and the ones off of it were polished.
 Behind the walls of one of these rooms, another passageway was found.
 This “plug” was 64 feet from the outer passage and was pure granite.
 The plunderers had to create a tunnel under it to get through.
 They also made a tunnel to the side of the plug and ended up dropping into yet another room.
 This was lined with blocks of quartzite sandstone the exact size of the walls.
 Beyond this was another passageway made up natural rock.
 This led to the final room which was again lines with the same quartzite sandstone.
 In this room, lay a great sarcophagus made of red granite.
 Inside was a canopic box made of granite with a quartzite lid.
 Alabaster dishes were found smashed, likely by the plunderers, along the inside, but no body was found.
 No inscriptions were found in the tomb or on the sarcophagus.
-Currelly believed the plundering occurred at the end of the twelfth dynasty.
+It's currently believed the plundering occurred at the end of the Thirteenth Dynasty.